iancleary/rigol-ds1054z/README.md

 # rigol-ds1054z

 Python VISA (USB and Ethernet) library to control Rigol DS1000z series oscilloscopes.
-Continuation of https://github.com/jeanyvesb9/Rigol1000z
+Continuation of https://github.com/jeanyvesb9/Rigol1000z (as of 2025-09-15, that repo is no longer maintained).

 # IP Address Setup for Ethernet Connection